Fl4m3Ph03n1x/crossbarjs/README.md

 # What

-Technically speaking `crossbarjs` is a Facade over [`autobahn-js`](https://github.com/crossbario/autobahn-js).

-In practice, it is a library whose main purpose is to make interactions with crossbar easier, with support and focus over the 4 main crossbar functionalities and their counterparts:
+`crossbarjs` is a library whose main purpose is to make interactions with crossbar easier, with support and focus over the 4 main crossbar functionalities and their counterparts:

  - publish
  - subscribe/unsubscribe